 What is sashimi?

-Sashimi is a Japanese dish with the main ingredient of sliced raw meat, usually saltwater fish, as they have less risk of carrying parasites.
+Japan has a prominent culture of fishing, and Sashimi one of the Japanese signature dish.
+The main ingredient includes sliced raw meat, usually saltwater fish, as they have less risk of carrying parasites.
 The main ingredient, sliced fish, is served with soy sauce for dipping and garnished with shredded daikon, an Asian white radish.
 If sashimi is the main course, it’s frequently presented with rice or miso soup in separate bowls.

 How is sashimi different from sushi and nigiri?